Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 At this time, the reservoir is not open to the general public.
-Prior to opening to the public, significant improvements are required on Hess Road, as well as on-site recreation staff/rangers and completion of the necessary infrastructure required to accommodate the general public (i.e., roads, trails, restrooms, parking, etc.) Programs and events that fit the vision of the reservoir and the current capabilities to provide a safe experience are provided throughout the summer months.
+Prior to opening to the public, significant improvements are required at the Hess Road entrance, as well as on-site recreation staff/rangers and completion of the necessary infrastructure required to accommodate the general public (i.e., roads, trails, restrooms, parking, etc.) Programs and events that fit the vision of the reservoir and the current capabilities to provide a safe experience are provided throughout the summer months.

 We are still a ways out from a general public opening, as capital funding is just beginning to be budgeted for construction of basic infrastructure (e.g., staffing, restrooms, roads, parking), as well as trails, the incline and such.
 At this time, we are limited to a few portable restrooms, and parking in two parking lots.